Zorz42/jaclang/install/README.md

     make

-If you want to skip jpm installation:
+If you want to install only jaclang:

     make init
     make build